spcourse/visualisation/submit/index.md

 - Your notebook should work with the original data set (do not change the name or contents of `gapminder.csv`).

+- If any other data than the file we provided you with is required to run your visualisation, be sure to include the source so we can download it!

 - Your notebook should clearly state and answer your research questions.

 - You may submit and re-submit without limit up until the deadline.